 Here’s one of the most exciting stops on this long road trip.
 You need to make the most of its diverse and contradictory city.
-Baltimore is a truly gem and some areas of the city boosts creativity.
+Baltimore is a true gem and some areas of the city boost creativity.

 So, what to see and do in Baltimore?
-I would start visiting the stunning Peabody Library – with no doubts, one of the most beautiful libraries in the world.
-Take some time to contemplate its stack rooms that contains five tiers of ornamental cast-iron balconies.
+I would start visiting the stunning Peabody Library – without a doubt, one of the most beautiful libraries in the world.
+Take some time to contemplate its stack rooms that contain five tiers of ornamental cast-iron balconies.
 It’s guaranteed there is nothing more beautiful in the city.

 Here is a 360 virtual tour of Peabody Library.

 Explore the street art of Baltimore visiting the murals spread in different parts of the city.
 There are online detailed maps of where to see it, but if you’re in a hurry, try the graffiti alley in States North Art and Entertainment district.

 Let’s talk about food?
 Waterside Fell’s Point is the hipster part of Baltimore.
 The melting pot of foodies with its trendy pub and bars.
 Not to mention that it’s where most immigrants coming from Eastern Europe, Mexico, Central America and even Ireland ended up living.
 Can you imagine more diverse gastronomy?

 7- Lancaster | Pennsylvania